-- (b) Subject to §4(a) above, the thesis must normally be written and defended in English.
+- 4. a) On completion of the research the candidate shall present a thesis or a portfolio of work.
+The thesis shall normally be 30,000 to 40,000 words in length, embodying the results of the work for examination for the degree.
+The composition of the portfolio will be defined and agreed with the supervisor at the outset.
+The candidate must expect to attend an oral examination unless specified otherwise by the Graduate School. - b) Subject to §4(a) above, the thesis and portfolio must normally be written and defended in English.
 Exceptionally, however, in the College of Arts at the time of application the College Higher Degrees Committee may approve arrangements whereby the thesis may be written and defended in a language other than English.
 Approval will normally be given only where the use of a language other than English is deemed appropriate by the relevant School, and the Higher Degrees Committee, and where the School and the Higher Degrees Committee are satisfied that appropriate arrangements can be made for supervision and examination. - 5.
-A candidate must submit the thesis for examination within six months of the conclusion of the statutory period of full-time or part-time study specified by regulation.
+A candidate must submit the thesis or portfolio for examination within six months of the conclusion of the statutory period of full-time or part-time study specified by regulation.
 The College will specify the date of commencement of part-time study.
 In exceptional circumstances, and on submission of a stated case, an extension of six months may be approved by the College Higher Degrees Committee. - 6.
-A candidate must submit two bound typewritten or printed copies of the thesis accompanied by a declaration that the research has been carried out and the thesis composed by the candidate, and that the thesis has not been accepted in fulfilment of the requirements of any other degree or professional qualification.
-The submitted copies of the thesis may be soft-bound but otherwise should generally conform to the British Standard Institution's Recommendations for the presentation of theses (BS4821:1990) which is available for consultation in the University Library or from the College Graduate School. - 7.
-If the Examiners consider that the thesis, portfolio, or project work has not achieved the standard required for the award of the Degree, the candidate may be permitted to revise the theses, portfolio or project and resubmit it, on one occasion only, under such conditions as the Examiners may prescribe in each particular case.
+A candidate must submit two bound typewritten or printed copies of the thesis or portfolio accompanied by a declaration that the research has been carried out and the submission composed by the candidate, and that the submission has not been accepted in fulfilment of the requirements of any other degree or professional qualification.
+The submitted copies of the thesis or portfolio may be soft-bound but otherwise should generally conform to the British Standard Institution's Recommendations for the presentation of theses (BS4821:1990) which is available for consultation in the University Library or from the College Graduate School. - 7.
+If the Examiners consider that the thesis or portfolio has not achieved the standard required for the award of the Degree, the candidate may be permitted to revise the thesis or portfolio and resubmit it, on one occasion only, under such conditions as the Examiners may prescribe in each particular case.
 Normally, resubmission should be no later than 6 months after the date of the meeting of the Board of Examiners. - 8.
 If approved for the degree, one hard-bound copy of the thesis and one electronic copy shall be deposited with the University Library.
-The bound copy should normally be produced to the standard defined in BS4821:1990, and the electronic copy must conform to University Library specifications published at http://theses.gla.ac.uk/gettingstarted/format.html.
+The bound copy should normally be produced to the standard defined in BS4821:1990, and the electronic copy must conform to University Library specifications published at http://theses.gla.ac.uk/ 'gettingstarted/format.html.
 It is the University's normal practice to make the bound copy available for consultation in the Library, and to permit computer download of the electronic copy through its repository service, Enlighten.
 Such access may, however, be restricted under provisions of the Freedom of Information (Scotland) Act 2002 or the Environmental Information (Scotland) Regulations 2004. - 9.
 In addition to these regulations, each student must also comply with the detailed requirements for research degrees published by the relevant Graduate School.